 - Add palm oil into the stock, leave to combine.

 - Add the groundnut paste gradually, don't add much groundnut paste so as to control how thick or watery you want your soup to look, add seasoning cube and salt.

-- Stir and combine, make sure its not clumpy, add the washed bitter leaves (Don’t add much).
+- Stir and combine, make sure its not clumpy, add the washed bitter leaves or pumpkin leaves (Don't add much).

 - Switch off the heat and add the Efirin or Basil leaves.

-- Add more palm oil and make sure it float on top.
+- Add more palm oil and make sure it floats on top.

 - Serve with any swallow of your choice.